JohnGoldsmith/dotnetrdf-wiki/UserGuide-ASP-Deploying-With-rdfWebDeploy.md

 ## Step 1 - Define Configuration

-To start with we need to create a configuration file which defines this information - see the [[UserGuide/Configuration API|Configuration API]] documentation for guidance on this, this will look like the following:
+To start with we need to create a configuration file which defines this information - see the [[UserGuide/Configuration API) documentation for guidance on this, this will look like the following:

 {{{
 #!turtle